Masteroshi430/Resu/README.md

 - "Talk to Urshi" reminder when teleporting after Greater rift.
 - Support for Z class (ZDPS, Sup).
 - Pack leader life percentage (toggleable, on by default).
-- Countdown between the moment the Grift is completed 100% and the moment you can hit the boss (if boss is on screen).
+- Countdown between the moment the Grift is completed 100% and the moment you can hit the boss (if boss is on screen) (toggleable, on by default).
+- time left to boss fight in Grift bar (toggleable, on by default).

 ![alt text](READMEpics/gr.png)